mhnaufal/sdl3-gpu/android-project/app/libs/INSTALL.md

 # Using this package

-This package contains SDL built for the Android platform.
+This package contains SDL3 built for the Android platform.

 ## Gradle integration

 For integration with CMake/ndk-build, it uses [prefab](https://google.github.io/prefab/).

-Copy the aar archive (SDL3-3.2.0.aar) to a `app/libs` directory of your project.
+Copy the aar archive (SDL3-3.2.10.aar) to a `app/libs` directory of your project.

 In `app/build.gradle` of your Android project, add:
 ```